ghesshu/business_semtiment_analytics_app/README.md

 # Sentiment Analysis with Logistic Regression

-This repository provides a sentiment analysis implementation using Logistic Regression.
-The model is trained on Amazon product reviews, and the goal is to classify reviews into positive and negative sentiments.
-Additionally, the model calculates sentiment percentages and extracts key themes from the reviews.
+This repository provides a sentiment analysis implementation using Logistic Regression, designed to answer the following **Business Analytics** question:

+### Question:
+**Create a program that performs sentiment analysis on customer reviews for a product or service.
+The program should read a set of customer reviews, analyze the sentiment (positive, negative, neutral), and provide a summary of customer feedback along with any notable recurring themes.**

+### Requirements:
+- The program outputs a **sentiment analysis report** that includes the percentage of positive, negative, and neutral sentiments, as well as **key themes** extracted from the reviews.

 ## Table of Contents
 - [Overview](#overview)